Fixed Asset Verification Process (Audit-Ready Approach)

 - Data errors

-⚠️ Common Issues Found During Fixed Asset Audits
+Common Issues Found During Fixed Asset Verification in India

 🚫 Why Manual Asset Verification Fails